-This collection of the ten letters of Paul consequently gives us a very different idea of the beginnings of Christianity, a beginning that does not begin with the history of Israel as in the collection of fourteen letters, not with its creator God, not with the prophets, not with David, but with an unknown God.
-It is a beginning that is most reminiscent of the pre-existence of the Logos in John, to which this Gospel has moved the beginning of the history of Jesus back.
-But Markion's idea that the beginning of everything leads beyond the Creator and creation to a "new and unknown God", a "foreign God" and "an exotic divinity" ("novus et ignotus deus"; "alius deus"; "peregrina divinitas") goes beyond this Gospel.
-This deity did not bring creation into being, nor history, since these were fabricated by an inferior demiurge, as described in the "Old Testament".
-In order to save man caught up in this creation and history, God unexpectedly and suddenly breaks into creation and history from above to reveal himself as Saviour, a Christ who must not be confused with the political Christ that the Jews expect from their Creator God.
+This collection of ten Pauline letters thus offers us a very different idea of the beginnings of Christianity, opening neither with the history of Israel as does the fourteen-letter collection, nor with its creator God, nor with the prophets, nor with David, but rather with an unknown God.
+Such a beginning is most reminiscent of the pre-existence of the Logos in John, to which this gospel has moved the origin of Jesus’ history.
+But Marcion’s idea that the beginning of everything leads back before the Creator and creation to a “new and unknown God,” a “foreign God” and “an exotic divinity” (“novus et ignotus deus;” “alius deus;” “peregrina divinitas”) goes beyond this gospel.
+Marcion’s new deity did not bring creation or history into being, since these were fabricated by an inferior demiurge, as described in the “Old Testament.”
+In order to save man, who is caught up in this very creation and history, God unexpectedly and suddenly breaks into these directly to reveal himself as Savior – a Christ who must not be confused with the political Christ that the Jews expect from their Creator God.

-The history of Christianity, according to this New Testament and the one Gospel and the Ten Epistles, in which neither the Acts nor the Catholic Epistles nor the Rev were to be read, begins with the unknown God and his unforeseen revelation in Christ, who replaced the "old law" with his "new edict", or, as Tertullian summarises Markion's preface to his New Testament:
+The history of Christianity, according to Marcion’s New Testament with its one Gospel and Ten Pauline Epistles, in which neither Acts nor the Catholic Epistles nor Rev were to be found, begins with the unknown God and his unforeseen revelation in Christ, who replaces the “old law” with his “new edict.”
+Tertullian summarizes Marcion’s preface to his New Testament thus:

-"Markion asserts that the Christ revealed by an unknown God in the time of Tiberius is different from the one appointed by the Creator God to restore the Jewish state, and who is only to come one day.
-Between these two he draws the gulf of opposition as wide and as general as between strictly just and benevolent, between law and gospel, between Judaism and Christianity."
+Marcion asserts that the Christ revealed by an unknown God in the time of Tiberius is different from the one appointed by the Creator God to restore the Jewish state, and who is only to come one day.
+Between these two he draws the gulf of opposition as wide and as general as between strictly just and benevolent, between law and gospel, between Judaism and Christianity.

-While for Markion the demiurge of creation and the founder of political history is "strictly just", the true God, unknown before the revelation, is "benevolent".
-Probably from Paul, but also from the message of the Beatitudes, Markion must have read out the contrast between the demiurge who gave and imposed the law on the Jews, while the true Christ of the unknown God brought the "new edict" of the Gospel - according to the word a "Eu-angelion", a good message or also an angel's message.
-According to Markion, this also created the contrast between "Judaism" and "Christianity".
-Here - probably for the first time in the history of Christianity, as far as we know - a clear distinction is made between two opposing institutions or "schools of religion".
+While for Marcion the demiurge of creation and the founder of political history is “strictly just,” the true God, unknown before his revelation, is “benevolent.”
+Probably from Paul, but also from the message of the Beatitudes, Marcion must have deduced the contrast between the demiurge who revealed and imposed the law on the Jews, and the true Christ of the unknown God who brought the “new edict” of the Gospel –etymologically a “Eu-angelion,” a good message or, also, an angel’s message.
+According to Marcion, this difference also gave rise to the contrast between “Judaism” and “Christianity.”
+Here – probably for the first time in the history of Christianity, as far as we know – a clear distinction is drawn between the two as opposing institutions or “schools of religion.”

-As much as Tertullian adopts the Pauline-Markionite idea of the newness of Christianity and also takes up the criticism of the Law, he rejects the radical distancing between Judaism and Christianity as he read it in Markion and as he could have read it similarly in Markion's contemporary Aristides of Athens and his Apology.
-Just as Justin and Irenaeus wanted to hold on to the inheritance of Israel after the middle of the second century and saw the coming of Christ prefigured in the prophets of the "Old Testament", Tertullian did not want to distinguish between a God of the Christians and one of the Jews, between a Christ of the Christians and one of the Jews.
+As much as Tertullian adopts the Pauline-Marcionite idea of the newness of Christianity and also takes up the criticism of the Law, he rejects the radical distancing between Judaism and Christianity as he reads it in Marcion, and as he could have read it likewise in Marcion’s contemporary Aristides of Athens and his Apology.
+Just like after the mid second century, Justin and Irenaeus wanted to hold on to the inheritance of Israel and saw the coming of Christ prefigured in the prophets of the “Old Testament,” Tertullian did not want to distinguish between a God of the Christians and one of the Jews, nor between a Christ of the Christians and one of the Jews.